trueos/trueos-docs/trueos-handbook/preinstall.rst

 Installation files can be downloaded from the `TrueOS® website <http://www.pcbsd.org/download/>`_ or the `PC-BSD® CDN <http://iso.cdn.pcbsd.org/>`_.

 Several types of files are available for download.
-Before downloading a file, review the following descriptions to see which one best suits your
+Before downloading a file, review the following descriptions to see which one best suits your needs:
-needs:

-* Files beginning with :file:`PCBSD` and ending in :file:`DVD-USB.iso` contain all of the information needed to install a graphical desktop or command-line server as well as several applications during installation.
-This type of file can either be burned to a DVD media or a USB thumb drive.
-There will also be associated files with the same name but ending in a :file:`.md5` or :file:`.sha256` extension.
+* Files beginning with :file:`TrueOS-Desktop` contain all of the information needed to install either a graphical desktop or command-line server using a graphical installer.
+If the file has an :file:`.iso`  extension, it should be burned to a DVD media.
+If it has a :file:`img` extension, it should be burned to a USB stick.
+  There will also be associated files with the same name but ending in an :file:`.md5` or :file:`.sha256` extension.
 Depending upon your current operating system and its tools, you can use the value in either one of those files to determine the integrity of the download, as described in :ref:`Data Integrity Check`.
 If a torrent is available, there will also be a file with the same name and a :file:`.torrent` extension.

-* Files beginning with :file:`TrueOS` contain a command-line installer and are used to install a command-line version of a server.
-This type of file can either be burned to a CD media or a USB thumb drive.
-There will also be associated files with the same name but ending in a :file:`.md5` or
+* Files beginning with :file:`TrueOS-Server` contain a command-line installer and are used to install a command-line version of a server.
+If the file has an  :file:`.iso`  extension, it should be burned to a CD media.
+If it has a :file:`img` extension, it should be burned to a USB stick.
+There will also be associated files with the same name but ending in an :file:`.md5` or :file:`.sha256` extension.
-  :file:`.sha256` extension.
 Depending upon your current operating system and its tools, you can use the value in either one of those files to determine the integrity of the download, as described in :ref:`Data Integrity Check`.
-If a torrent is available, there will also be a file with the same name and a
+If a torrent is available, there will also be a file with the same name and a :file:`.torrent` extension.
-  :file:`.torrent` extension.

-* Files containing :file:`netinstall` in their name are used to perform a network install.
-These files can be burned to a CD, so are a smaller initial download size.
-  However, they require an Internet connection during installation as the files needed by the installer will be downloaded from the Internet.

-If you plan to install a graphical desktop, download the file with :file:`PCBSD` in its name and either burn it to a DVD media or write it to a removable USB device.
+If you plan to install a graphical desktop, download the file with :file:`TrueOS-Desktop` in its name and either burn it to a DVD media or write it to a removable USB device.

-If you prefer to install a command-line only server, you can either download the same ISO or download the ISO with :file:`TRUEOS` in the name.
-The
+If you prefer to install a command-line only server, you can either download a file beginning with :file:`TrueOS-Desktop` (to use the graphical installer) or :file:`TrueOS-Server` (to use the command-line installer).
+The :file:`TrueOS-Server` files are smaller and can fit on CD.
-:file:`TRUEOS` download is smaller and can be burned to a CD or written to a removable USB device.

-Refer to :ref:`Burning the Installation Media` for instructions on how to burn the file to bootable media.
+Refer to :ref:`Burning the Installation Media` for instructions on how to burn the downloaded file to bootable media.

 If you have a slow download connection or wish to support the TrueOS® project financially, you can purchase PC-BSD® DVDs from the
 `FreeBSD Mall <https://www.freebsdmall.com/cgi-bin/fm/scan/su=yes/fi=prod_bsd/sf=sku/sf=title/sf=category/se=pcbsd>`_.